deveaston06/elprog-blog-astro/content/blog/my-next-billion-idea-app.md

 date: 2025-07-16
 ---

-This project is inspired by my internship period in which I was tasked to take care of keying in stock for length-differing materials.
+This [IOT project](https://aws.amazon.com/what-is/iot/) is inspired by my internship period in which I was tasked to take care of keying in stock for length-differing materials.

+Same with any other *IOT project*, it's got a physical device or so called **IOT node** with sensors and actuator.
+It's got a **IOT gateway** which serves as a extra computing and connects with the cloud dashboard.

+This will be the shape of my **IOT node** controlled by a [ESP32](https://my.cytron.io/p-nodemcu-esp32).
+It helps measure any wood piece that has been cut in a certain workshop and tracks it by sending signals to the **IOT gateway** (not in the diagram)

+{% image src="/posts/my-next-billion-idea-app/iot-node-front.png" width="750" height="500" alt="My IOT Node's Front" /%}

+{% image src="/posts/my-next-billion-idea-app/iot-node-back.png" width="750" height="500" alt="My IOT Node's Back" /%}